Parental Involvement Policy

 - We ensure on-going dialogue with parents to improve our knowledge of the needs of their children and to support their families.

-- We seek parental consent to administer medication, take a child for emergency treatment, take a child on an outing and take photographs for the purposes of record keeping.
+- We seek specific parental consent to administer medication, take a child for emergency treatment, take a child on an outing and take photographs for the purposes of record keeping.

 - The expectations that we make on parents are made clear at the point of registration.